Thermalization in different phases of charged SYK model: Introduction and Summary

-We set out to show that a system in the integrable state fails to thermalize but instead we find that the system thermalizes instantaneously, most probably, due to an underlying physics different from chaotic dynamics.
+Our initial aim of this work was to show that a system in the dilute gas state thermalizes very slowly (or fails to thermalize completely) but instead we find that the system thermalizes instantaneously.
 Failure of thermalization in highly interacting systems is a topic of intense research interest in experimental as well as theoretical physics.
 There are two popular paradigms in which a chaotic system fails to thermalize.
 The first one is the existence of quantum scars \cite{PhysRevLett.53.1515,Bernien_2017,Turner2018WeakEB,PhysRevB.98.155134,Ho_2019,Khemani_2019,Lin_2019}.
 Quantum scars are eigenstates which violates eigenstate thermalization hypothesis (ETH).
-They also have finite energy density but anomalously low entanglement \cite{mukherjee2019collapse}.
+They also have finite energy density but anomalously low entanglement \cite{Mukherjee_2020}.
 So states (pure or mixed) formed out of quantum scars do not thermalize.
 The other paradigm is many body localization (MBL) \cite{Pal_2010,Nandkishore_2015,Alet_2018,Abanin_2019}.
 MBL is the suppression of chaos and slowing down of thermalization of an otherwise chaotic system due to the introduction of random disorder.